 Indigo was founded in 2013 as Symbiota by Noubar Afeyan, David Berry, and Geoffrey von Maltzahn.
-The company later rebranded as Indigo Agriculture in Feb 2016.
-The company is based in Boston, Massachusetts with additional offices in Memphis, TN, Research Triangle Park, NC, Sydney, Australia, Buenos Aires, Argentina, and São Paulo, Brazil.
+The company is based in Boston, MA, with operations across 14 countries.

 Indigo started out working with plant microbes to improve the yields of staple crops such as cotton, corn, wheat and soybeans.
 It later expanded its business lines to offer crop marketing, storage and logistics programs to farmers and later to create a carbon credits program, Carbon by Indigo.

 Indigo core offerings – Carbon, Market+, and biotrinsic – integrate across the supply chain to optimize how the world’s most impactful crops are produced, sourced, and distributed.
 Indigo is working with multibillion dollar companies to reduce their Scope 3 emissions through its Market+ Source program and is on track to deliver 30 million bushels of sustainably grown grains in 2023.